 5. Discharge of Capacitors in Equipment

-An equipment should be designed in a way that at an operator accessible external point of disconnection of a main supply and the risk shock from stored charge capacitors connected in the equipment will be minimized.
+The equipment should be designed in a way that at an operator-accessible external point of disconnection of a main supply, the risk shock from stored charge capacitors connected in the equipment will be minimized.

 6. Electrical Insulation

 Properties of insulating materials

 The choice and application of insulating materials must be taken into account for the electrical, thermal, mechanical, and frequency of working voltage and working environment.
 Moreover, natural rubber, hygroscopic materials, and asbestos materials must not be used in the insulation.

 The humidity conditioning will be conducted for the duration of 48 hours in a cabinet or a room possessing air with a relative humidity between 91% to 95%.
 Moreover, the air temperature at all the places where the sample is placed must be maintained within 1 degree Celsius of any covenant value T between 20 degrees Celsius and 30 degrees Celsius.

 The grade of insulation used in this standard is functional insulation, basic insulation, supplementary insulation, reinforced insulation, or double insulation.

 Handles, knobs, grips, levers, and other like should be adequately fixed in order to prevent their working in the loose in normal use, in case it creates a hazard.
 Also, it must indicate the position of switches or other similar components.

 The marking and instructions are as follows -